omgnetwork/ewallet/docs/conventions.md

 %EWalletDB.User{
   # ...
   accounts: #Ecto.Association.NotLoaded<association :accounts is not loaded>,
-  balances: #Ecto.Association.NotLoaded<association :users is not loaded>,
+  wallets: #Ecto.Association.NotLoaded<association :users is not loaded>,
   # ...
 }
 ```